BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

 ## 11. Foul Penalty

 1. For each foul you commit you must spot one of your previously scored balls, reducing your score by one.
-If your score reaches negative three (-3) is loss of game.
+If your score reaches negative three (-3) is a loss of the game.

 2. If you foul and have no previously scored object balls, you “owe” one for that foul and must spot balls after each scoring inning until all “owed balls” are eliminated.

-3. Your opponent must play the cue ball in position, unless there is a scratch or it is jumped off the table.
+3. Your opponent must play the cue ball in position unless there is a scratch or it is jumped off the table.

 ## 12. Scratch or Cue Ball Jumped Off Table

 1. It is a foul if you scratch or jump the cue ball off the table.
-Your opponent receives ball in hand behind the head string.
+Your opponent receives cue ball in hand behind the head string.

 ## 13. Jumped Balls Off Table